njfritter/sentimentAnalysis_presCandidatesUSA2016/README.md

  - Using SQL software (MySQL, DB Browser for SQLite, etc.), look for "handles.db" and extract the various columns which you are doing analysis on

- - Look up SQL syntax if you are not familiar [here](
+ - Look up SQL syntax if you are not familiar [here](http://www.w3schools.com/sql/)

- - Running the SQL command above will generate the desired features
+ - Running the SQL command in the previous section will generate the desired features

  - The SQL command generates these features ("row_id", "tweet_id", "", "president", "tweet", "label") and save the output as "tweets.csv"